World Heritage Convention: Adoption and implementation

 Based on the draft convention that UNESCO had initiated, a single text was eventually agreed upon by all parties, and the "Convention Concerning the Protection of the World Cultural and Natural Heritage" was adopted by the General Conference of UNESCO on 16 November 1972.
 The convention came into force on 17 December 1975, three months after the 20th ratification.

 The convention began to be implemented in 1977, after the 40th ratification, and the first names were inscribed to the list in 1978.
 New names have been added to the list every year since then, at the annual sessions of the World Heritage Committee.

 Contents

 The convention contains 38 articles.
 The key articles are set out below:

 Ratification

-As of March 2022, the convention has been ratified by 194 states: 190 UN member states, 2 UN observer states (the Holy See and the State of Palestine), and 2 states in free association with New Zealand (the Cook Islands and Niue).
-Only three UN member states have not ratified the convention: Liechtenstein, Nauru, and Tuvalu.
+As of August 2024, the convention has been ratified by 196 states: 192 UN member states, two UN observer states (the Holy See (Vatican City) and Palestine), and two states in free association with New Zealand (the Cook Islands and Niue).
+Only one UN member state has not ratified the convention: Liechtenstein.